E-commerce: Fashion is Looking to Crack the Code of Conversational Commerce

 7min read - iAdvize

 The fashion industry experienced great uncertainty during the height of the pandemic.
 According to the MGFI (McKinsey Global Fashion Index), there was a 7% decrease in clothing companies in 2020 alone.
-Now in 2022, fashion has found its footing again, bringing a whole new set of opportunities and challenges--the digitization of sales, influencer marketing, and evolving customer expectations.
+Now in 2023 and beyond, fashion has found its footing again, bringing a whole new set of opportunities and challenges--the digitization of sales, influencer marketing, and evolving customer expectations.
 And yet, the challenge that will have the greatest impact on the fashion industry in coming years is the customer journey.

 "One of the biggest challenges facing fashion today is meeting the rising demands of digitally native customers at each point in the customer journey.
 Customers expect you to know what they want and deliver personalized experiences tailored to them."